nopnop2002/esp-idf-mirf/README.md

 Channels range from 0 to 127.
 The channel number of the sender and receiver must be the same.
 Channel = 0 uses the frequency of 2.4000GHz, channel = 127 uses the frequency of 2.4127GHz.
+The width of one channel is only 0.01GHz.
 Using multiple radio node at the same time will almost always cause interference, even if you change channels.

 # SPI BUS selection